Prince of Ning rebellion: Outbreak and initial moves

 The issue with the prince was not brought to the attention of the Zhengde Emperor until the summer of 1519.
 During the years 1517–1519, while the Emperor was traveling in the northern borderlands, Qian Ning, who had been working with the prince since 1513, was able to keep the problem hidden from the Emperor.
 However, upon the Emperor's return to Beijing in the spring of 1519, his favorite general of the Beijing garrison, Jiang Bin, along with his allies, recognized the severity of the situation.
 This led to an alliance being formed between Jiang Bin, Grand Secretary Yang Tinghe, and high-ranking eunuchs Zhang Yong and Zhang Zhong against the prince, Qian Ning, and Zang Xian, ultimately turning the Emperor against them.

-The Emperor engaged in a debate with the Grand Secretaries regarding the prince.
+The Emperor engaged in a debate with the grand secretaries regarding the prince.
 In an effort to prevent open conflict, Yang Tinghe suggested sending a group of high-ranking officials to advise the prince to alter his behavior, with the promise of the Emperor pardoning his past transgressions, but the prince's representatives sent a false alarm to Nanchang, claiming that the prince was about to be arrested.

 The prince received the news during a birthday banquet and immediately interrupted the festivities.
 After consulting with his confidants, he made the decision to openly rebel.
 The following morning, on 10 July 1419, the Nanchang dignitaries who had come to pay their respects to the prince were taken captive by his armed men.
 The prince then informed them that Zhengde Emperor was an impostor and not a member of the imperial family.
 He also claimed that the empress dowager had ordered him to be dethroned, but when Sun Sui, grand coordinator of Jiangxi, and Xu Kui, vice surveillance commissioner of Jiangxi, demanded to see the empress's decree, they were not provided with one.
-As a result, they declared the prince a traitor and were subsequently executed.
+They therefore declared the prince a traitor and were subsequently executed.
 The remaining officials complied with the prince's demands but were all imprisoned.

 The prince quickly began gathering an army, making a bold promise to march on Nanjing within three days.
 He called upon bandits from the mountains and mobilized his troops, sending an advance party of 8,000 men north up the river in 200 ships.
 This advance party successfully captured two prefectural capitals, Nankang after two days and Jiujiang after another two days.
-As a result, the officials fled and the cities were looted.
+The officials fled and the cities were looted.
 The rebels also launched attacks on the county towns of both prefectures, with varying degrees of success.